 However, the effect of a Reverse Stock Split on the market price of our Common Stock cannot be predicted with any certainty, and we cannot assure you that a Reverse Stock Split will accomplish this objective for any meaningful period of time, or at all.
 While we expect that the reduction in the number of outstanding shares of Common Stock will proportionally increase the market price of our Common Stock, we cannot assure you that a Reverse Stock Split will increase the market price of our Common Stock by a multiple of the Reverse Stock Split ratio, or result in any permanent or sustained increase in the market price of our Common Stock.
 The market price of our Common Stock will continue to be based, in part, on our performance and other factors unrelated to the number of shares outstanding.
-A Reverse Stock Split would reduce the number of outstanding shares of our Common Stock without reducing the number of shares of available but unissued Common Stock, which will also have the effect of increasing the number of shares of Common Stock available for issuance.
+A Reverse Stock Split would reduce the number of outstanding shares of our Common Stock, which will also have the effect of increasing the number of shares of Common Stock available for issuance.